CharlesTaylor7/gemini/README.md

 ## TODO
 - Attach image of puzzle to readme
-- make everthing 25% bigger
+- make design responsive to screen size
+- build with ghcjs

 ### Features
 - solve button: solve by algorithms